Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 3risk: beam_width_1 can prune the valid branchThe production implications are concrete:

-Direct prompting, one trace, voting, and tree search are not maturity levels.
+Direct prompting, one trace, voting, and tree search aren't maturity levels.
 They are candidates with different accuracy and serving cost.
-Start with the cheapest candidate, then promote a more expensive strategy only when held-out results require it.
+Start with the cheapest candidate, then promote a more expensive strategy through an eval gate only when held-out results require it.

 1results = [